orill/orill/docs/techfeatures.rst

 analytical method than the classic Bateman / TTA.
 If diagonalization is possible, each eigenvalue is the pseudo decay constant of the corresponding eigenvector.
-A decay matrix is always diagonalizable because it hasn't any loop and it can be rearranged in a lower triangular matrix with its real eigenvalues on the diagonal.
+A decay matrix is always diagonalizable because it hasn't any loop and it can be rearranged into a lower triangular matrix with its real eigenvalues on the diagonal.
 Unfortunately, large burn-up matrix with loops in transmutation chains due to neutron absorbtion are not always diagonalizable in **C** field with enough accuracy.